-Morton’s neuroma is a condition that affects one of the nerves on the foot usually between the third and fourth toes.
-Exerting undue pressure on the nerve can lead to Morton’s neuroma.
-Although the physical structure of your foot (having bunions, hammertoes or flat foot) increases your risk, ill-fitted shoes is the biggest risk factor.
+Morton’s Neuroma is a condition that affects one of the nerves on the foot usually between the third and fourth toes.
+Exerting undue pressure on the nerve can lead to Morton’s Neuroma.
+Although the physical structure of your foot (having bunions, hammertoes or flat foot) increases your risk, ill-fitted shoes are the biggest risk factor.
 High-heeled shoes, tight shoes or shoes with a narrow toe box causes toes to be forced into the toe box.
-Prolonged compression leads to the thickening of tissue surrounding the nerve creating a fibrous swelling that results in more nerve compression and inflammation to the area.
+Prolonged compression leads to the thickening of the tissue surrounding the nerve creating a fibrous swelling that results in more nerve compression and inflammation to the area.

-Symptoms include pain radiating from the ball of your feet to the toes, pain or numbness in the ball of your feet and pain that gets worse when you walk.
+- Pain or numbness in the ball of the feet and pain that gets worse when walking

 Treatment depends on how severe your symptoms are.
 There are surgical and non-surgical options that the doctor will likely suggest.
-Usually non-surgical condition is manageable.
-Surgery may be considered for patients who do not response to non-surgical treatment options.
+Usually, non-surgical conditions are manageable.
+Surgery may be considered for patients who do not respond well to non-surgical treatment options.